DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: Experiments

-We evaluate our algorithm with MuJoCo~\citep{mujoco} and Box2d in OpenAI Gym~\citep{gym}.
-First, we conduct a modular experiment to find the best way of quantile fraction generation, the result of which is shown in~\appref{app:tau-gene}.
-Comparing with fix quantiles~\citep{qr-dqn} and a trainable network~\citep{fqf}, random sampling~\citep{iqn} has better performance and fewer parameters.
-Thus we use random sampled quantile fractions in the following experiments.

-We compare with two state-of-the-art baselines for continuous control tasks: twin delayed deep deterministic policy gradient algorithm (TD3)~\citep{td3} and soft actor critic (SAC)~\citep{sac}.
-To test whether entropy of policy is effective with distributional RL, we also implement a distributional variant TD3 named twin delayed deep distributional deterministic policy gradient (TD4), which replaces the $Q$-network with the $Z$-network of DSAC while excluding entropy information in training.
+We evaluate our algorithm with MuJoCo~\cite{mujoco} and Box2d in OpenAI Gym~\cite{gym}.
+We compare with two baselines for continuous control tasks: Twin Delayed Deep Deterministic policy gradient algorithm (TD3)~\cite{td3} and Soft Actor-Critic (SAC)~\cite{sac}.
+To test whether the policy entropy is effective in distributional RL, we compare DSAC with two distributional RL methods, Sample-based Distributional policy gradient (SDPG)~\cite{sdpg} and Distributed Distributional Deep Deterministic Policy Gradient algorithm (D4PG)~\cite{d4pg}, both distributional extension of DDPG.
+We also implement a distributional variant TD3 named Twin Delayed Deep Distributional Deterministic policy gradient (TD4), which includes techniques such as double learning to reduce the function approximation error.
+D4PG, SDPG, and TD4 adopt the same distributional critic as DSAC while excluding entropy information in training.

-The results in ~\autoref{fig:baselines} show that DSAC outperforms other baselines.
-Moreover, in complex tasks like \emph{Humanoid} (which has a 17-dimensional action space) and \emph{BipealWalkerHardcore} (hard for exploration), DSAC has significant advantages against other methods.
-It needs to be pointed out that, unlike former solutions combining evolution strategy~\citep{ppo-cma}, implementing recurrent policy~\citep{song2018recurrent} or using specific tricks, DSAC finishes \emph{BipealWalkerHardcore} with an ideal score without any targeted changes.
+The results in Figure~\ref{fig:baselines} and Table~\ref{tab:results} show that DSAC outperforms other baselines.
+Moreover, in complex tasks such as Humanoid-v2 (which has a 17-dimensional action space) and BipealWalkerHardcore-v3 (hard for exploration), DSAC has significant advantages against other methods.
+Although TD4 also achieves sound results in many tasks like Walker2d-v3, DSAC has better performances in challenging environments with larger action spaces, which demonstrates the entropy regularized objective leads to better exploration.
+It needs to be pointed out that, unlike former solutions combining evolution strategy, implementing recurrent policy or using specific tricks, DSAC finishes BipealWalkerHardcore-v3 with an ideal score without any targeted changes.
 The results illustrate the effectiveness of modeling distributional information of both reward and action.

+To help understand the effectiveness of distributional RL, we compare the difference of $Q$-values estimated by DSAC and SAC.
+As both algorithms utilize double learning for value evaluation, it is a natural way to compare the differences in the output values of the two networks.
+To be specific, we calculate normalized difference $\Delta Q = 2|Q_1 - Q_2| / |Q_1 + Q_2|$ over the last million steps.
+The results in Figure~\ref{fig:delta_q} show that DSAC has lower difference between the two network outputs.
+Reasonably, DSAC trains two $Z$ networks, then takes the smaller of the two and then takes the expected value to get $Q$ values: